ZarinPal/iOS-SDK/README.md

 **Require Parameters:**

-*   Merchant id: An unique ID of your business payment gateway.
+*   Merchant ID: An unique ID of your business payment gateway [ZarinPal Panel](https://next.zarinpal.com/panel/dashboard)
 *   Amount: Amount of Purchase.
 *   Callback URL: A valid `URI` or `URL` Address for sending result purchase.
 *   Description: A Content for showing payer.